semanticsean/ATAT/README.md

 Roadmap: For those interested in contributing to the project, please refer to our [contribution guide](https://github.com/semanticsean/ATAT/blob/main/contribute.md) for detailed information on how you can get involved.

-**EXAMPLE: Email a team of three AI agents can be instructed to write a short story easily:**
+**EXAMPLE: Email a team of three AI agents who collaborate to write a short story:**

 > Subject: Write a Story About AI using @@
 > Body: